 Notes

-- Make the tofu sausage crumbles ahead for faster prep, or bake them while the soup simmers.
+- Make the tofu sausage crumbles ahead of time for faster prep, or bake them while the soup simmers.
 Omit crushed red pepper in the soup if making sausage crumbles.

 - Use homemade almond parmesan, store-bought, or a sprinkle or two of nutritional yeast for a cheesy finish.